justin-p/ansible-playbook-runoncetemplate/README.md

 3. Install any required roles for the playbook listed in the `files/requirements.yml` file.
 4. Run the playbook `main.yml` using the `inventory.yml` as its inventory file.

-This works great if you curl the script and pipe it to bash ( as show in the quick install).

-This template has Molecule and Github Actions preconfigured to lint and test the playbook.
+This works great if you curl the script and pipe it to bash (as show in the quick install).
+This template also has Molecule and Github Actions preconfigured to lint and test the playbook.
+Local development using Molecule also works

 Below is some standard text I include in my playbook repositories: